GeoffreyBooth/node-import-file-specifier-resolution-proposal/background.md

 - A package that aims to be imported into either a Node.js or a browser environment, without requiring a build step.

+- A package that aims to be imported into either legacy Node environments as CommonJS or current Node environments as ESM.

 ## High level considerations

 - The baseline behavior of relative imports should match a browser’s with a simple file server.